Managing Healthcare Costs

 Reducing Duplication in the Hospital Systems

 The hospitals are a major part of the problem.
-Each hospital system in Greater Cincinnati has aggressive capital campaigns and amazingly deep pockets.
-These resources are liberally used to build expensive new facilities that afford complete geographical coverage.
+Each hospital system in Greater Cincinnati has aggressive capital campaigns and amazingly deep pockets to expand and build new facilities that afford complete geographical coverage for each hospital system.
 Often many similar clinics cluster in one area and offer identical services.
-Moreover, each hospital system boasts of leading edge equipment and a superior/best multispecialty group of employed physicians.
+Moreover, each hospital system boasts of state of the art equipment and a superior group of employed physicians.

-According to the plethora of marketing materials, the five adult hospital systems in Cincinnati have five of the very best cardiac and orthopedic units in the nation and each claim to be the best in Greater Cincinnati.
+According to the flood of marketing materials in the media, the five adult hospital systems in Cincinnati have five of the very best cardiac and orthopedic units in the nation and each claim to be the best in Greater Cincinnati.
 And how many times have you heard on the radio and TV ads that the Cincinnati Children’s hospital is ranked number two in the nation by U.S. News and World Report.
 The range of marketing hype and promotional hyperbole is astounding coming from a not-for-profit sector of the economy.
 Advertising budgets are primarily directed at retaining and growing market share and not cost/effective health care.

 Hospitals are run just like big businesses in corporate America.
 I even have difficulty understanding why hospitals qualify as 501-C-3 or charitable entities by the IRS.
 The redundancy and duplications in the hospital systems across Southwestern Ohio is troubling.
 And the entire hospital healthcare system within the United States lacks any semblance of central or regional planning.
 In our region the Certificates of Need (CON) that used to be featured as a constraint on the duplication of facilities has faded into history.